 July 19, 2019

-On June 17, 2019, the New York legislature passed the Stop Hacks and Improve Electronic Data Security (SHIELD) Act.
-If signed by Governor Cuomo, the SHIELD Act will expand the scope of the state’s breach notification law and establish a new requirement for the use of “reasonable” data security requirements by entities that own or license “private information” of New York residents.
-Once effective, the SHIELD Act will significantly expand the rights of New York residents and will impose significant new data security and notification duties on businesses that hold personal data of New York residents, even those companies that are not registered to do business within the state.
+On July 25, 2019, Governor Andrew Cuomo signed into law the Stop Hacks and Improve Electronic Data Security (SHIELD) Act, which expands the scope of the state’s breach notification law and establishes a new requirement for the use of “reasonable” data security requirements by entities that own or license “private information” of New York residents.
+The SHIELD Act – which is effective March 21, 2020 – expands the rights of New York residents with respect to their personal data, and imposes significant new data security and notification duties on businesses that hold personal data of New York residents, even those companies that are not registered to do business within the state.

 Summary of the SHIELD Act

 Expands the scope of businesses subject to the law

 The SHIELD Act broadens the application of breach notification requirements to any entity that owns or licenses computerized data containing “private information” of a New York resident, regardless of whether the entity conducts business within the state.
 Companies subject to and in compliance with similar federal and state breach notification requirements such as the Gramm-Leach Bliley Act (GLBA), the Health Insurance Portability and Accountability Act (HIPAA), and the New York Cybersecurity Requirements for Financial Services Companies, are exempt from the requirement under the SHIELD Act to notify affected individuals.
 However, these companies must still notify the state attorney general, department of state, division of state police and consumer reporting agencies in the event of a breach.

 Expands the definition of “private information” subject to breach notification requirements